AP Power Save

 Step 3

-Enter a name and description for the power profile.
-The name must be ASCII characters of up to 128 characters, without leading or trailing spaces.
+Enter a name and description for your power profile.
+Ensure the name contains only ASCII characters, up to 128 characters, without leading or trailing spaces.

 Step 4